reneichhorn/SyPy/README.md

 - Connected App

 # Why is there code?
-Where is the .exe?
+Just give me the .exe
 Disclaimer!
 > Because username and password authentification is not cool these days, you will need to set up a **Connected App** in Salesforce.
 You can read up [here](https://developer.salesforce.com/docs/atlas.en-us.chatterapi.meta/chatterapi/quickstart.htm)